A Resource for Teaching Assistants and School Support Staff.

 Teaching Assistants and School Support Staff are often at the forefront of cuts.
 It always appears that support staff are the first to 'bear the brunt' of savings, the lowest paid and often the quietest, Unison Cambridgeshire will support you and make sure you get a fair chance.
 Give us a call on restructure/reorganisations on 01223 699258

-Teaching Assistants are often asked to support classes.
-This is an acceptable request, but only if you are employed as a L3 TA and,have received the necessary training to carry out the task you are being asked to do.
+2: Classroom Teaching This is an acceptable request, but only if you are employed as a L3 TA and, have received the necessary training to carry out the task you are being asked to do.

 Unison have produced a short but informative guide on Teaching Assistant responsibilities.
 The document entitled, Cover Supervision: Guidance on when and how it should be used is a useful document to refer to if you are being asked to work outside of your grade.